bjoluc/cubase-mcu-midiremote/readme.md

 Current limitations of the MIDI Remote API:

 - The "Track" encoder assignment is missing the "Input Bus" and "Output Bus" pages which are not exposed by the MIDI Remote API.
-I prefer to use the mouse for routing anyway, as opposed to a push encoder and a tiny single-row string on a scribble strip display.
 - The "Pan/Surround" encoder assignment is missing a second page for vertical panning which is not exposed by the MIDI Remote API.
 - The "Send" encoder assignment doesn't include a "Bus" page because send busses are not exposed by the MIDI Remote API.
 - The "Plug-In" encoder assignment doesn't display the number of the active parameter page because it is not exposed by the MIDI Remote API.